Spearhead-Industries/epi/README.md

 ## Installation

-No prerequisites are required to install epinephrine, it was formerly called lpm (Luau Package Manager) but was renamed to avoid it being mistaken as official.
+No prerequisites are required to install epinephrine.

 ### Aftman